 Now you know whether or not you are eligible for gratuity, and what it is, you may read the next section to find more details about the calculations.

-Once you are eligible for the gratuity, and have checked the gratuity meaning, you may start to calculate the amount that you may receive.
-Maybe you this will even help you decide to go into early retirement!
+Once you are eligible for the gratuity and have checked the gratuity meaning, you may start to calculate the amount that you may receive.
+Maybe this will even help you decide to go into early retirement (the early retirement calculator can help you estimate how plausible that would be)!
 The formula for the calculation is quite simple, just check below!

 D.A. stands for dearness allowance, – which is an additional compensation paid to cover inflation.
 D.A. is paid to government employees and pensioners in India, Bangladesh, and Pakistan, making it easier for them to cope with growing prices.